 The opposite applies if you're not using a van for business.
 Tick the wrong box and you could end up paying for unnecessary cover.

-With car insurance, basic third party cover is provided for the trailer.
-With vans, this is also normally included. but do check the policy allows you to tow a trailer.
-You will normally get basic liability cover towing a flat bed trailer but if it is a compressor or other mechanical type tool, do check.
-If you need full cover to protect you against accidental damage or theft, check with your insurer to see if the policy can be extended.
+With car insurance, basic third party cover is provided for any trailer.
+With vans, this is also normally included. but check the policy.
+You will normally get basic liability cover towing a flat bed trailer but if it is a compressor or other mechanical type tool, double check.
+If you need full cover to protect you against accidental damage or theft, ask if the policy can be extended.

-Vans' lack of windows can make them more attractive to thieves gambling on a greater chance of finding hidden goods.
-If you carry tools, don't automatically expect these to be covered - it's likely they're not, so check.
-If you have materials in or on the vehicle, again don't expect these to be covered, so a quick phone call to confirm may be needed.
-If cover is needed, ask about a 'goods in transit' policy, or contact a local broker.
+Vans' lack of windows can make them attractive to thieves gambling on the chance of finding hidden goods.
+If you carry tools, don't automatically expect these to be covered.
+If you have materials in or on the vehicle, don't expect these to be covered either - a quick phone call to confirm may be needed.
+If you need cover, ask about a 'goods in transit' policy, or contact a local broker.
 Check the policy before buying to make sure anything you leave inside the vehicle overnight is covered and restictions imposed by the insurer do not make it difficult to claim.

-It may sound logical but with many insurers, it's a no-no. Many insurers stress the carriage of hazardous goods is excluded unless you've checked and cleared it with the insurer, as your policy may be invalid.
-If you're having trouble getting the cover, search on the British Insurance Brokers Association website for a local broker.
+It may sound logical but with many insurers, it's a no-no. Most providers stress the carriage of hazardous goods is excluded unless you've checked and cleared it.
+If you're having trouble getting cover including hazardous goods, search on the British Insurance Brokers Association website for a local broker.

-Whoever you insure with, if it gives an option to 'pay monthly', be careful.
-This usually involves the insurer lending you the full cost, then charging you interest for the privilege.
+Whoever you insure with, you are likely to have an option to pay monthly.
+However, this usually involves the insurer lending you the full cost, then charging you interest for the privilege.

-The interest rates are usually hideous.
-So either pay it off in full, or if you can't afford that, it's actually cheaper to pay with a 0% credit card for spending and make the repayments to that.
+The interest rates can be hideous.
+So either pay it off in full, or if you can't afford that, it's actually cheaper to pay with a 0% credit card for spending and make repayments to that.

-The Continuous Insurance Enforcement scheme, which began in 2011, means all motor vehicles must be insured - even if no-one drives them.
+The Continuous Insurance Enforcement scheme, which came into force in 2011, means all motor vehicles must be insured - even if no-one drives them.
 It aims to crack down on uninsured drivers.

 The only way out is to insure the vehicle or apply for a Sorn (Statutory Off Road Notification) declaring that your vehicle will not be used.
 See Gov.uk for how to do this.

-As insurance prices depend on an individual's unique circumstances, there's no single cheapest provider.
+As premiums depend on an individual's unique circumstances, there's no single cheapest provider.
 The key is to get the most quotes in the shortest amount of time, then investigate the cheapest ones further.

 Always double check your results.
 What to check